enodekciw/wkd-plugin-switcher/readme.md

 2. Add the code below to your active theme's **functions.php** file

 ```
-// Set the time when to activ
 add_filter( 'wkd_plugin_switcher_active_from', function( $time ){
 	return '2300'; // '0700' for 07:00, '1645' for 16:45, etc.
 });

-// Set the time when to
 add_filter( 'wkd_plugin_switcher_active_to', function( $time ){
 	return '2330'; // '0700' for 07:00, '1645' for 16:45, etc.
 });